 How To Fix -iPad Won't Connect To Wi-FiPosted May 15, 2019, 9:09 a.m. by Michael G

-A new iOS update can create some problems with respect to maintaining a stable Wi-Fi connection on your iPad, and without a good Wi-Fi connection, you cannot optimally use your iPad.
+A new iOS update can create some problems for maintaining a stable Wi-Fi connection on your iPad, and without a good Wi-Fi connection, you cannot optimally use your iPad.

-There are various issues that might pop up while you are trying to connect your iPad to the Wi-Fi and all these issues can be easily rectified by following the simple, yet effective steps outlined below.
+Various issues might pop up while you are trying to connect your iPad to the Wi-Fi and all these issues can be easily rectified by following the simple, yet effective steps outlined below.
 But before getting started with troubleshooting your device or Wi-Fi connection please check if you have already tried one of these tips:

 - Check the distance between your router and the device you are trying to connect with.
 If you are too far away, the Wi-Fi signal strength may not be that strong for your iPad to connect properly.